 This brand creates timeless and eco-friendly pieces that are handmade by artisans.
 Indigenous offers 100% organic cotton pieces for sale.

-Regarding the crop growth process, organic cotton is more sustainable.
-It uses less water, no synthetic chemicals, and no genetically modified organisms.
-It is significantly safer for the planet and the workers involved in the production.
+Regarding the crop growth process, organic cotton is more sustainable cotton.
+The organic cotton industry uses less water, no synthetic chemicals, and no genetically modified crops to produce organic cotton.
+It is significantly safer for the planet and the workers involved in production.

 Compared with organic cotton, bamboo fabric is more absorbent with its moisture-wicking properties.
 This is why sustainable activewear brands often use it.

-Considering the different bamboo manufacturing processes, bamboo rayon is more chemically intensive.
+Considering the different bamboo manufacturing processes, bamboo rayon is more chemically intensive (per any other type of rayon fabric).
 In this light, organic cotton is more sustainable because it doesn’t require synthetic chemicals.
 Also, for the finished material, bamboo tends to shrink at a faster rate.

 Fair Trade supports producers and promotes global trade.
 It relies on the principle of paying premium prices to farmworkers and producers.
 Organic cotton, however, is mainly focused on low-impact processing and the quality of the finished material.